joshfix/stac-raster-store/README.md

 ## Limitations

-* This version of the store was created and released on a very short time frame and currently only supports the se-geotiff reader from GeoTools.
-In its current state, this can easily be exapnded to support a gambit of GeoTools readers.
+* This version of the store was created and released on a very short time frame and currently only supports the s3-geotiff reader from GeoTools.
+In its current state, this can easily be expanded to support a gambit of GeoTools readers.
+* Also note that in it's current state, it's hard-coded to build s3 URLs to us-west-2, which is where the landsat 8 imagery used for the STAC demo is located.
+This URL building is very hacky and static, as it was only built for the purposes of this demo.
+Instead of investing a lot of time into smartly building s3 urls, I've decided to just wait until the COG reader is released.
+Anybody wanting to invest time into this effort is more than welcome to submit a PR.
 * The imagery in the collection is assumed to be in a homogenous CRS.
 If an attempt is made to render an image from the collection and that image is in a different CRS from the image used to create the store, an error will be generated.